 6.3 It is a tool to allow less fortunate Christians to pursue their worldview building.

 God has blessed me throughout all my life by meeting all of my physical needs.
 I have never gone hungry in the poverty sense, I have never lacked for a roof over my head.
 There have been times when I was fairly poor, particularly in graduate school, but never destitute.
 One of the things about building the Christian worldview in an intentional sense is that you have to have the time and liberty to do it.
 If you are too busy trying to find a scrap of food or are freezing in the winter, you will focus on meeting those basic needs first.
 If one of the jobs of the Church is to help immature Christians mature, it would be nonsensical for it to stand by while congregants are so in need that they must focus more on mere survival than maturing as Christians.
+The congregation is a way for those of us with physical resources to help those without them — to give them the breathing space to mature as Christians.

 6.4 It allows organized and pooled support